Differentiable Bilevel Programming for Stackelberg Congestion Games: Introduction

-Second, we develop two new algorithms for solving SCGs based on AD.
-The first is a gradient descent algorithm implemented with differential programming.
-In each iteration, it runs the evolutionary dynamics until convergence, before calculating the gradient of the leader's cost through AD.
+We propose two new local search algorithms for solving SCGs.
+The first is a gradient descent algorithm implemented using the ILD-based approach.
+In each iteration, it first runs the ILD process until reaching a sufficiently precise WE, before calculating the gradient of the leader's cost through AD.
 The leader's decision is then updated using the gradient information and sent back to the lower level to start another iteration.
-Although the overall structure of the algorithm is similar to conventional sensitivity-analysis (or implicit differentiation) based methods, it enjoys better scalability and greater efficiency thanks to AD.
-However, finding WE could create computational graphs (DNN) too ``deep" to unroll efficiently even with AD.
-This inefficiency severely hinders the applicability of the algorithm on large-scale and/or highly ``congested" problems for which equilibration tends to take many iterations.
-Motivated by this difficulty, our second algorithm takes an evolutionary rather than equilibrium approach to interpreting the followers’ behaviors.
+Although the algorithm has a structure similar to that of SAB methods, it promises better scalability and greater efficiency because the ILD-based differentiable program enables the use of AD.
+However, the algorithm's commitment to reaching WE in each iteration presents a potential challenge: on large-scale and/or highly congested problems for which equilibration tends to take many iterations, it could create computational graphs too ``deep" to unroll quickly even with AD.
+The second algorithm is proposed to address this challenge by adding a heuristic twist.
+It takes an evolutionary rather than an equilibrium approach to interpreting the followers’ behaviors.
 That is, instead of anticipating the followers' response at equilibrium, the leader may only look ahead along the followers' evolution path for a few steps.
 With such \emph{limited anticipation}, the leader need not wait until the followers settle at a new equilibrium to correct course.
 Instead, the two parties can \emph{co-evolve}, meaning they each update decisions simultaneously in every step of a shared evolution process.
 Short-term anticipation limits the depth of the computational graph through which the gradient of the leader's objective is evaluated.
 Co-evolution, on the other hand, breaks the bilevel hierarchy and turns the solution process into a single loop.
-Taken together, they consistently deliver computational performance orders of magnitude better than the benchmarks, including the first algorithm, as demonstrated by numerical experiments.
-The second algorithm is not just much faster.
-We shall show through numerical experiments it consistently provides high-quality approximate solutions.